+The Nevada Department of Transportation (NDOT) reports that the number of pedestrian accidents in Nevada continues to rise, especially in Clark County and the Las Vegas area.
+This growing risk is of special concern because pedestrians don’t have the protection to help them avoid serious harm or fatality when a motor vehicle strikes them, making pedestrian accidents among the most severe of all traffic accidents.
 Pedestrians can contribute to an accident by jaywalking, but the vast majority of pedestrian accidents are a result of careless or negligent motorists.
 If you have sustained injuries as a result of a driver while running or walking in Nevada, the law permits you to seek damages from the driver who hit you, as long as you do so within the statute of limitations.
-Contact the Nevada pedestrian accident attorneys at Benson & Bingham Nevada Accident Injury Lawyers, LLC, at (702) 600-6000 for a free consultation to discuss the details of your accident and determine your eligibility to seek compensation.
+Contact the Nevada pedestrian accident attorneys at Benson & Bingham Accident Injury Lawyers, LLC at 702-382-9797 for a free consultation to discuss the details of your accident and determine your eligibility to seek compensation.

 Distracted drivers and those who fail to stop at traffic control devices often get credited for causing the most pedestrian accidents.
 Yet, when motorists don’t uphold their duty towards those with whom they share the road, several other situations might lead to a pedestrian suffering injuries in an accident.
 Here are some scenarios where negligent driving might cause a pedestrian accident:

 Pedestrians have no bodily protection when they are walking or running, causing pedestrian accidents to be more severe and more likely to result in death.
 Severe injuries that pedestrians might suffer in traffic accidents include: